Jaggregate version 3.2.1

 after adding duplicate 7: [2,5,7,3]

-adding unique 7 to identity set: [java.lang.Integer@7,java.lang.Integer@5,java.lang.Integer@7,java.lang.Integer@3,java.lang.Integer@2]
+adding unique 7 to identity set: [java.lang.Integer@3,java.lang.Integer@5,java.lang.Integer@2,java.lang.Integer@7,java.lang.Integer@7]

 Set

-A Bag is an ExtensibleCollection that, unlike
+is an ExtensibleCollection

-Set, allows duplicate elements.
+, allows duplicate elements.
 Duplicates are determined

-according to the elements' equals predicate.
-In an
+according to the elements' equals

-IdentityBag, duplicates are decided by identity
+, duplicates are decided by identity

 package jaggregate.examples;